Kim Cheol-woong: Defection

 In the spring of 2002, a fellow defector informed him of a church run by a Korean-Chinese pastor.
 The church had a piano.
 He joined the underground bible study group in an effort to play the piano.
 The church also provided food and shelter for the refugees.
-He couldn't help from crying when he saw the piano.
+He couldn't help crying when he saw the piano.
 The pianist wouldn't let him touch it at first, not believing he knew something about the instrument.
 Others petitioned on his behalf and he was allowed to play.

 While living in China, he learned South Korea would provide refuge for North Korean defectors.
 He had the missionaries from the church he attended make him a fake passport.
 However, he was caught by immigration authorities trying to get out at the Beijing airport, spent 3 months in Chinese prison, and put on a train to be sent back to North Korea.
 He miraculously escaped through the window after the police unbound him to let him use the restroom.

 Two months later, he was detained in China as he tried to cross into Mongolia.
 After spending another six months in prison, he was sent to a North Korean prison camp.
 The investigator who was in charge of him, knew who he was.
 The investigator said he knew his father.
 The investigator had attained his position only a month earlier because of Kim's father.
 Thanks to the investigator, he was categorized as an ordinary person, not as Kim Cheol-woong.
 He was released three days later.